ItzBomzky/Habitat-VR/README.md

 # UrbanDev-Studio
-Build a VR app about Habitat.
+Building a VR app about Habitat.